0xacx/chatGPT-shell-cli/README.md

 ## Features

-- [Chat](#use-the-official-chatgpt-model) with the just released ✨ [official ChatGPT API](https://openai.com/blog/introducing-chatgpt-and-whisper-apis) ✨ from the terminal
+- [Chat](#use-the-official-chatgpt-model) with the ✨ [official ChatGPT API](https://openai.com/blog/introducing-chatgpt-and-whisper-apis) ✨ from the terminal
 - [Generate images](#commands) from a text prompt
 - View your [chat history](#commands)
 - [Chat context](#chat-context), GPT remembers previous chat questions and answers